alx-askw/music-interface/DoD.md

 - Make the application look nicer
 - Come up with a name
 - Add a custom icon
-- Add multiple backend routes (if someone wants lyrics and song name that's a route, just name that's a route, etc).
+- Add multiple backend routes.
 Some Examples:
   - Just Current Time, Duration, Artist, and Song name
   - Everything, same as above, but image buffer, lyrics
   - Is music paused/Played